 Quay cranes in some of our terminals can be remotely operated from a remote operation station located in a control room inside the terminal building.
 With the aid of HD cameras, automation technologies with advanced terminal operating system - nGen, our operators can sit comfortably in an office environment while achieving remarkable quayside productivity.

 Hutchison Ports has deployed remote control operations in Mexico, Oman, Pakistan, Saudi Arabia, Thailand, the Bahamas, the Netherlands and United Kingdom.
-The group will operate a total of 39 units of Remote-Controlled Quay Cranes (RCQC) by 2019.
+The group will operate a total of 39 units of remote-control Quay Cranes by 2019.

 Similar to remote-controlled quay cranes, some of our rubber-tyred and rail-mounted gantry cranes can be remotely operated from a remote operation station located inside the office building.